 I’ve appointed a person under a power of attorney to look after my affairs.
 Do I need to tell them about this?

-If you’ve told us about the person that you’ve appointed under your power of attorney previously, an information pack has been sent to them to act on your behalf.
-If our proposal goes ahead and we make you a formal offer later this year, the person appointed under a power of attorney will be able to vote on your behalf.
+If you’ve told us about the person that you’ve appointed under your power of attorney previously, this Voting Pack has been sent to them to act on your behalf.
+The person appointed under a power of attorney will be able to vote on the Scheme on your behalf.

 I’m bankrupt or about to be declared bankrupt.
 Do I need to tell anyone about this?

-The policyholder has died.
+The Life Covered has died.
 What should I do?

-We’re sorry to learn that the policyholder has passed away.
-The policyholder’s next of kin should complete the notification of death form or call us on 0345 600 4116 (or +44 1625 718330 if you're calling from outside the UK) as soon as possible and we’ll talk them through what they need to do.
+We’re sorry to learn that the Life Covered has passed away.
+Their next of kin should complete the notification of death form or call us on 0345 600 4116 (or +44 1625 718330 if you're calling from outside the UK) as soon as possible and we’ll talk them through what they need to do.
 Please make sure they have the Life Covered's death certificate when they phone.

-Can I receive my mailing pack in an alternative format?
+Can I receive my Voting Pack in an alternative format?

 We’re happy to provide your documents in a different format, such as Braille, large print or audio.
 Just call us on 0345 600 4116 (or +441625 718330 if you’re calling from outside the UK).